urchins on kelp

 What happened to the kelp?

-Since 2014, bull kelp forests in northern California have declined by over 90 percent due to a combination of extreme warm water events (marine heatwaves and El Niño), a loss of predatory species like the sea otter and sunflower sea star, and dramatic increases in native purple sea urchin populations.
-The combination of these stressors was too much for kelp forests to persist, and they transitioned into “urchin barrens”.
+Since 2014, kelp forests along the West Coast have declined due to a combination of extreme warm water events (marine heatwaves and El Niño), the loss of predatory species like the sea otter and sunflower sea star, and dramatic increases in native purple sea urchin populations.
+The combination of these stressors was too much for kelp forests to persist, and many have transitioned into “urchin barrens”.
+Some areas, such as those in Northern California, have kelp forests that have declined by over 90%.
+Reef Check’s long term monitoring program has found that while this decline was less in other areas, urchin densities have steadily increased in other regions as well.
 To learn more about kelp forest and urchin barren dynamics, click here.

 What are we doing to address this?

 Reef Check is testing if a reduction in herbivores (urchins) will facilitate kelp re-growth.
 At several locations in central and northern California, we will explore different methods to reduce purple urchin populations and promote kelp growth.
-These sites were chosen as restoration sites because they show potential for kelp recovery and because they are of particular interest to the local communities of recreational divers and fishers.
+These sites were chosen as restoration sites because they show potential for kelp recovery and because they are of particular interest to the local communities.

 purple urchins in nets

-Reef Check Foundation led a collaborative approach to restore the bull kelp forest ecosystems in Mendocino County through Ocean Protection Council funding.
-It included collaboration from commercial sea urchin divers, Reef Check volunteers, community volunteers, government agencies, and other nonprofit organizations.
+Beginning in 2020, Reef Check launched a collaborative approach to restore the bull kelp forest ecosystems in Mendocino County at two sites with funding from the Ocean Protection Council.
+This collaboration engaged with commercial sea urchin divers, Reef Check volunteers, community volunteers, government agencies, and other nonprofit organizations.
 The project has been instrumental in informing the development of a restoration ‘toolkit’ as well as providing economic benefits to communities hit hardest by the loss of the kelp forest.
+Kelp restoration via commercial hand harvest of purple urchins occurred at two sites, Noyo Bay, beginning in August 2020, and Albion Cove in July 2021.
+Results from 15 months of restoration efforts at Noyo Bay and four months at Albion Cove are now available here: Full Results Report and Summary Results Report.

-Ongoing restoration efforts at these two sites are being conducted in collaboration with the Nature Conservancy, Moss Landing Marine Lab, and the California Department of Fish and Wildlife.
+Ongoing restoration at Albion Cove is being conducted in collaboration with The Nature Conservancy, Moss Landing Marine Lab, Sonoma State University and the California Department of Fish and Wildlife.

 urchins on holdfast